-What birds are on your "To-See-List?"
-Looking for new birds, new behaviors, or new experiences provides an exciting challenge for birders!
+What birds are on your "Must-See-List?"
+Looking for new birds, behaviors, or experiences provides an exciting challenge for birders!

 The New Year brings a fresh perspective and fresh energy to our hobbies.
 For bird watchers, new species are often the target resulting from fresh energy.
 However, courting, mating, feeding, caring for young, defending territory, and unusual behavior are all behaviors that can excite a birder beyond seeing a new species.

 Wyoming's upland game species are known for their FANTASTIC courtship displays.
 The Greater Sage-Grouse is well-known for its mating antics, with males strutting around smacking air sacs against their chests.
 They remind me of a bunch of human males with their chests stuck out, catcalling women at a bar.
-For humans, it's at minimum a creepy behavior.
-For birds, we describe it as beautiful, interesting, astounding, and many other positive adjectives.
+For humans, it is, at minimum, a creepy behavior.
+For birds, we describe the behavior as beautiful, interesting, astounding, and many other positive adjectives.

 This accomplishment is tricky.
 I challenge you to find a nesting bird without disturbing the nest or the birds in it.
 Why find a nest?
 Parental behavior in birds is unique!
 Sit and watch the male bring food to the female or count the number of times the female brings food to the chicks.
 Maybe you can even identify what the chicks are being fed.
 If the thought of finding nests is daunting, start with a large nest, like an Osprey.
 Osprey nests are usually found near major water sources, and Osprey are fairly acclimated to sharing their nesting territory with humans.

 Plumage aberrations are far more common in birds than reported.
-I challenge you to find a "leucistic," melanistic, or oddly colored bird.
+I challenge you to find an albinistic, "leucistic," melanistic, or oddly colored bird.
 Maybe you found your own cinnamon wren.
 Or possibly you photographed a white hawk!
 Whatever the oddity, find a weird bird, photograph it, and share it with us on Facebook.
 If you are unsure what causes birds to be albinistic, check out our article!

 Many birders are flocks of one.
-For 2020, I encourage you to go birding with a new group, club, or friend.
+For this new year, I encourage you to go birding with a new group, club, or friend.
 Birding with new people can provide new perspectives, new birds, new opportunities, new identification tips, and lasting friendships.
 At a time when society seems to be splitting at the seams, let's sew ourselves back together with a birding adventure.

-We often visit the same "patch" over and over.
-This year, try birding a new spot!
-Maybe it's further from society, harder to access, or simply a spot you did not know existed.
+We often visit the same birding "patch" over and over.
+This year, try birding at a new spot!
+Maybe it is further from society, harder to access, or simply a spot you did not know existed.
 Find a map, drop your finger, and go find some new birds to enjoy!
-No matter your reason, load up your gear and go, go, go.
+No matter your reason or method, load up your gear and go, go, go.
 New habitats often mean new birds.
 Do you need a better reason?

 Sometimes, we find a bird that does not seem to fit the field guide descriptions.
-Sometimes we are overthinking a simple bird, but occasionally, we have found a bird that does not fit nicely into a single species or subspecies.
+Sometimes we overthink a simple bird, but occasionally, we have found a bird that does not fit nicely into a single species or subspecies.
 In 2020, take a picture, ask questions, and identify a hybrid!
-Taking on a challenge, like hybrid identification, can be rewarding!
+Taking on a challenge like hybrid identification can be rewarding!
 If you have an itch for finding an intergrade, the Yellow-rumped Warbler and the Northern Flicker are two species that provide ample opportunities for identification challenges.

 and finally.... drumroll...